APHA-CSU/GenAPP/README.md

 # GenAPP
 GenAPP (Genomics for Animal &amp; Plant Pathogens) is a bioinformatics dashboard for GAPDC2.
+It makes use of microservices for genome and data analysis.
+This is the core application.

 ## Dependencies
 GenAPP is a Spring Boot web application that depends on the Spring Boot framework and is written in Java, Groovy and React.